Sept. 3, 2015. A different angle.

 Planted on Nov.
 12, 2014.

 Hello Everyone.
 Thank you for taking the time to visit our website.
+We are located in the south of Spain in a small village called Sayalonga which is located in the Province of Malaga.
+We are on the coast about 45 minutes east of the city of Malaga.
 There is a lot of useful information about Vetiver Grass from around the world showing how Vetiver is used.
 If you have any questions please contact us either by email or by phone.

 Click on this link to go to our CONTACTpage .
 The intention of this page is to show you some examples of Vetiver's uses, how this incredible plant grows and what you might expect.
 All photos are dated when planted, then a few months later and then the latest photos of that particular area.
 Each row is a separate section of land with different types of soil.
 We will be regularly adding additional photos from all of our clients.
 If you have photos that you would like to share we would love to post them as examples.
 Vetiver also has many uses in the Permaculture Industry.
 It is used as a compost, cattle and horse feed to name just a few.